section-engineering-education/engineering-education/content/articles/running-a-multi-container-springboot-postgresql-application-with-docker-compose/index.md

 ![POST request Test](/running-a-multi-container-springboot-postgresql-application-with-docker-compose/post-request.png)

-To see the post you just created, send a GET request to the same endpoint.
-See all the blog posts you’ve created:
+To view the post you just created, send a GET request to the same endpoint.
+View all the blog posts you’ve created:

 ![GET request Test](/running-a-multi-container-springboot-postgresql-application-with-docker-compose/get-request.png)